Black-necked swan: Status and conservation

 The IUCN has assessed the black-necked swan as being of Least Concern.
-It has a very large range, and though its population size is not known it is believed to be stable.
+It has a very large range, and though its population size is not known, it is believed to be stable.
 No immediate threats have been identified.
 It is widespread and generally common.
-Large scale hunting in the 18th and 19th centuries extirpated it from much of Chile but it has recolonized those area.
+Large-scale hunting in the 18th and 19th centuries extirpated it from much of Chile but it has recolonized those areas.
 Some egg collecting and hunting still occur, however.
 The species occurs in several protected areas in mainland Argentina, in which country the population is estimated at 50,000.